A woman so far from the sea,

 of the four winds in her heart,

-their lightening in nerve and fiber.
+lightening through nerve and fiber.

 Jungle to hand, to market, she chases the intoxicating fruits,